rahulgautam297/find_trucks/README.md

 I have created one table named Truck with following attribute-

-name
+*name
-facility_type (have kept this one integer because there are three types of facility and used enum to get value of all three.) location address food_items operational_time
+*facility_type (have kept this one integer because there are three types of facility and used enum to get value of all three.)
+*location
+*address
+*food_items
+*operational_time

 Database - Sqlite3 (oops..)

 ### Gems

-Roo

-I used this one too read file from CSV.
-Script to read values is in db/seeds.rb and the script itself is in trucks/file.csv .
+Roo- I used this one too read file from CSV.
+Script to read values is in db/seeds.rb and the script itself is in trucks/file.csv.

-Twitter-bootstrap-rails

-To include bootstrap library.
+Twitter-bootstrap-rails- To include bootstrap library.

-Jquery-ui-rails

-Used this one for slider.
+Jquery-ui-rails- Used this one for slider.

 ### Important files
 1. app/views/trucks/index.html.erb- This one contains the main page and Google Maps, reset button and slider javascript code.